renemonroy/aspireiq/README.md

 ## Install and Run

-Just a heads up, because of time I decided to not use Typescript in the web application.
-Instead, I used Typescript in the UI Web Library, which was where I spent most of the time developing.
+I'm using Typescript only in the UI Web Library, which is where I spent most of the time developing, and not in the web application.

 To install just run the command below from the root directory: